PythonRSAS/pythonrsas.github.io/_posts/2022-07-23-1-Dynamic-programming.md

 # What is dynamic programming

 Dynamic programming is both a mathematical optimization method and a computer programming method.
-The method was developed by Richard Bellman in the 1950s.
+The method was developed by Richard Bellman in the 1950s.****

 We can see DP in two ways: an algorithm of its own, or as an improvement to recursion on the repetitive call problem.

-On its own, from Wikipedia: [In both contexts it refers to simplifying a complicated problem by breaking it down into simpler sub-problems in a recursive manner.
-While some decision problems cannot be taken apart this way, decisions that span several points in time do often break apart recursively.
-Likewise, in computer science, if a problem can be solved optimally by breaking it into sub-problems and then recursively finding the optimal solutions to the sub-problems, then it is said to have optimal substructure.](https://en.wikipedia.org/wiki/Dynamic_programming).
+On its own, from Wikipedia: [[...] it refers to simplifying a complicated problem by breaking it down into simpler sub-problems in a recursive manner.
+While some decision problems cannot be taken apart this way, decisions that span several points in time do often break apart recursively.](https://en.wikipedia.org/wiki/Dynamic_programming).

+In computer science, if a problem can be solved *optimally* by breaking it into sub-problems and then recursively finding the optimal solutions to the sub-problems, then it is said to have *optimal substructure*.

-# Problem with recursion
+# Problem with naive recursion

-The problem with some recursion problems is that they have over-lapping sub-problems.
+The problem with many recursion problems is that they have over-lapping sub-problems.
 These redundant calls make these recursion problems exponential in time complexity.
 In the case of Fibonaci numbers, it is $$O(2^n)$$.

 As shown in the image from Wikipedia below on the recursive call to the Fibonaci recursion.
 There are two $$F_3$$ and $$F_2$$ just for the computation of $$F_5$$.